- 03 Apr 2009

 Applying the Care Delivery Value Chain: HIV/AIDS Care in Resource Poor Settings

-Executive Summary — The prevention and treatment of a complex disease such as HIV/AIDS in resource‐poor settings presents enormous challenges.
+Overview — The prevention and treatment of a complex disease such as HIV/AIDS in resource‐poor settings presents enormous challenges.
 Many of the social and economic factors that make populations living in these settings vulnerable to HIV/AIDS such as poverty, malnutrition, and political instability conspire to create barriers to effective care delivery.
 Understanding how interventions are related to each other and how local socioeconomic factors influence them is critical to effective program design.
 The Care Delivery Value Chain (CDVC) looks at care as an overall system, not as a series of discrete interventions, and describes the activities required to deliver care, illustrating their sequence and organization.
 Government agencies, philanthropic organizations, and non‐governmental organizations can use the framework to improve HIV/AIDS care delivery.
 Key concepts include:

 - The CDVC framework allows one to outline and analyze the process of care delivery for a medical condition and provide maximize value for patients.